 What Is Endometriosis?

 Endometriosis is a painful condition whereby the tissue that normally lines the uterus (endometrium) grows outside the uterus.
-This may be on the ovaries, pelvic sidewalls, fallopian tubes, although it’s rarely found spreading beyond the pelvic organs.
-Occasionally it may affect the bladder.
+This may be on the ovaries, pelvic sidewalls and/or fallopian tubes, although it’s rarely found spreading beyond the pelvic organs.
+Occasionally, it may even affect the bladder.

 The tissue acts as if it is still in the uterus, so it follows the hormonal menstrual cycle – it thickens, breaks down and bleeds.
 The bleed can’t exit the body so it remains in the pelvis.
 It irritates the surrounding tissues, leading to scar tissue and adhesions.
 Adhesions are bands of fibrous tissue, that stick organs together or to the pelvic side wall.